D3Labs-Inc/rfp-ai-reg/README.md

   * Level 2 Codes
   * Level 3 Codes
 * Strutured Analysis Summary
+  * Money
   * Constraints
   * Durations
   * Condition
+  * Entities
+  * Dates

+## Structural Analysis for Acts

+[Link to files .md files for Strutural Analysis Results on Acts](acts).
+The link has .md files for each act with the following naming pattern <act_id>.md.
+For instance, the file for structural analysis results on
+A-1 has a corresponding [A-1.md](acts/A-1.md).
+Each file has the following structure

+* Title
+* ID
+* URL
+* Summary
+* Tags
+* Inconsistent Words
+* Strutured Analysis Summary
   * Money
+  * Constraints
+  * Durations
+  * Condition
   * Entities
   * Dates